Saturday, 30 December 2017

 Thursday, 20 April 2017

 I found myself sometimes wanting to laugh at the characters' embarrassment and misunderstanding, but overall, my heart ached for them.
-On Chesil Beach should be required reading for children when they start sex and relationship classes at school.
-It's not only a beautifully written book, but it also provides a convincing argument for openness.
+On Chesil Beach is not only a beautifully written book, but it also provides a convincing argument for openness in discussing sex.

 Monday, 17 April 2017